mmore500/mmore500.github.io/_posts/2018-10-12-diurnal-sleep.md

 If I were really serious, I would have someone else set the password to make overrides more difficult.
 For me, mere inconvenience dissuades most pointless things well enough, though.

-Even if it's all well-justified, it is depressingly eyeopening to quantify the time spent on touch devices.
+Even if the hours are all well-justified, it is depressingly eyeopening to quantify the time spent on touch devices.
 I assume most modern devices let you do this, and you should.
 Last year, I swapped out my iPhone for a Blackberry, which makes me feel a little less like I'm [stuck](https://www.youtube.com/watch?v=Pe-zq4bFPFU) [on the hamster wheel](https://www.youtube.com/watch?v=AEVDpDmqEEs).